ohnothiscodeisterrible/mern_boilerplate/README.md

 To run the application:

+1) Run the web layer
-1) Navigate to the project directory, run 'npm start'
+  a) Navigate to the project directory, run 'npm start'
+2) Runt the services layer
-2) Naviagte to the project/api directory, run 'npm start'
+  b) Naviagte to the project/api directory, run 'npm start'